 I’m a fan of “real” food; and by that I mean items with little to no processing, such as a banana, dried figs and dates, bars.
 On the bike I like something solid; I reserve gels for a run leg where I need something easier to eat.
 But preferences are highly individual.

 Athletes need to stay hydrated during the race.
 Usually, the athlete is required to take 1-1.2 L of fluid per hour.
 As for Sodium, the player may be required to take 500-700 mg per liter during this stage.
 This can easily be taken from sports drinks, and other added electrolytes.
 Nutritional needs are highly individual.
 What works for one person may not work for another.
-So finding the right strategy for your needs requires a bit of experimentation.
+So finding the right strategy for your needs requires a bit of experimentation as you develop your personal triathlon training programme.

 Keep following my blogs and we’ll discuss lots more about training and nutrition, and I’ll throw a few great recipes in for you too 😉